Complaints process

 • Complaint submitted: Notifier submits concerns about non-observance of OECD Guidelines.

-• Decision Point: Will the AusNCP lead?
+• Decision point: Will the AusNCP lead?

-• If No, a 'Transfer Statement' is issued, and the process ends.
+• No: A Transfer Statement is issued and the process ends.

-• If Yes, proceed to Initial Assessment.
+• Yes: Proceed to Initial Assessment.

-• Decision Point: Is further consideration merited?
+• Decision point: Is further consideration merited?

 Phase 2: Dispute resolution (good offices)